Helmholtz Resonator

 Build the neck using Rectangle:

-To join both regions, we must first convert each one into a boundary element mesh and then use BoundaryElementMeshUnion on them.
+To join both regions, they must first each be converted to a boundary element mesh and then BoundaryElementMeshUnion is used on them.
 This function is provided by the FEMAddOns paclet that can conveniently be installed with the resource function FEMAddOnsInstall.

 Generate the boundary mesh of the cavity and neck: